 Species with wide spread root systems such as camphor laurels and fig trees are notorious for damaging sewer lines.
 These trees can not only damage the pipes when they’re on your property, but can also invade pipe work of neighbouring properties – the root systems are really that enormous.

-Tree roots aren’t the only cause of a blocked sewer: Often tooth floss, sanitary towels and even household objects can trap sewerage and debris and block drains or toilets.
+Whilst the most common, tree roots aren’t the only cause of a blocked drains and sewer lines.
+Things like dental floss, sanitary items and even household objects and food waste can build up in your pipes trapping sewerage and debris, eventually blocking your drains or toilets.

-Householders are currently responsible for the maintenance and repair of their private sewers or lateral drains (e.g. the section which joins your property directly to the Water Board’s main).
+If you are a homeowner, you are responsible for the maintenance and repair of the private sewers or lateral drains (i.e. the section of the drainage system which joins your property directly to the Water Board’s main).

-When it comes to emergency drain clearing, Pipe Relining Solutions has all the expertise and equipment you need to get the job done quickly, professionally and with the minimum of fuss.
+As soon as you notice any potential signs of pipe blockages it’s important to act quickly to prevent further issues or damage.
+When it comes to emergency drain clearing, Pipe Relining Solutions has all the expertise and equipment you need to get the job done quickly, professionally and with the minimum fuss.